MathildeAguiar/docs_internship/journal.md

 * I cleaned the code with a better architecture.
 * I'm still trying to display the bootstrap the way I want with using at most the bootstrap flask.
 * I finished the first animated/linked version of the mock-ups.
 Testing them on the teacher this Sunday.

+### 31/05/21:

+* I changed some queries and I displayed the results in better shape than before.
+* I tried different ways to use bootstrap.
+* I had feedback from the teacher yesterday.
+I did a few adjustments to the mock-ups.